What happens when incarcerated people get a world-class education?

 In the fall of 2015, a maximum-security prison in New York invited Harvard’s debate team to compete against a squad of three incarcerated men.
 The men, all convicted of violent crimes, knew they faced tough odds: Unlike their Harvard opponents, they could not use the internet to study the topic in advance.
 But the prisoners were declared the winners, and the crowd, including dozens of other incarcerated men in green jumpsuits, burst into applause.

 The incarcerated debaters at Eastern New York Correctional Facility were students themselves, part of an undergraduate program run by Bard College.
 The Bard Prison Initiative gives a small group of prisoners access to the same professors and curriculum offered to students on the regular liberal arts campus, allowing them to earn bachelor’s degrees.
-“BPI is a simple experiment,” Max Kenner, the program’s founder, says in College Behind Bars, a new documentary series directed by Lynn Novick and executive produced by Ken Burns.
+“BPI is a simple experiment,” Max Kenner, the program’s founder, says in College Behind Bars, a new documentary series directed by Lynn Novick, produced by Sarah Botstein, and executive produced by Ken Burns.
 “What happens when we provide the kinds of education that are typically in the US only afforded to the wealthy or lucky or rich, to others?”

 What happens is more than just beating Harvard (or Cambridge) at debate.
 “We were blown away by the seriousness and intellectual sophistication and curiosity and the focus and collegiality and the way the students talked with us and to each other and raised really profound challenging questions that we had never been asked,” says Novick, who herself taught a Bard class about film before beginning the documentary.
 Graduates of the program are also much less likely to commit other crimes later.
 Only 4 percent of them have wound up in prison again, compared with about 40 percent of other New York prisoners.